Social care in England: Long term solutions

-In March 2017, Chancellor Philip Hammond first announced a green paper on the future funding options for social care.
-Since the announcement, the green paper was marred by several delays, with the Health Secretary Matt Hancock giving evidence to select committees citing Brexit and lack of cross-party consensus as the reasons for the delay.
-Ultimately, the green paper never materialised during May's premiership.
+In March 2017, Chancellor Philip Hammond announced a green paper on the future funding options for social care.
+Subsequently, the proposals met delays, with the Health Secretary Matt Hancock giving evidence to select committees citing Brexit and lack of cross-party consensus as the reasons for the delay.
+Ultimately, legislation did not materialise during May's premiership.

-A December 2019 poll by learning disabilities charity Hft found that 59% of social care providers in England believed that the situation in social care worsened under May's time in office, compared to just 3% who said it was slightly better.
+A December 2019 poll by learning disabilities charity Hft found that 59% of social care providers in England believed that the situation in social care worsened during May's time in office, compared to 3% who said it was slightly better.

-On 24 July 2019, in his first speech as Prime Minister, Boris Johnson pledged to fix social care "once and for all" with a "ready-to-go" plan.
-Since then, Johnson has clarified that reforms will be put forward before the end of the next parliamentary term.
+On 24 July 2019, in his first speech as Prime Minister, Boris Johnson pledged to "fix" social care "once and for all" with a "ready-to-go" plan.
+Later, Johnson clarified that reforms would be put forward before the end of the next parliamentary term.

-In September 2021, in line with Johnson's pledge to fix social care, a new Health and Social Care Levy Act was to be implemented for April 2023.
-The levy was designed to improve social care, and deal with the backlog of patients waiting for treatment following the COVID-19 pandemic The new levy means any person liable to pay national insurance, including people of pension age, is required to pay a tax equal to 1.25% of the amount of individual's earnings or profits.
-This increase in taxation is expected to raise £12bn a year.
+In September 2021, in line with his pledge to fix social care, Johnson outlined plans for a Health and Social Care Levy.
+The new tax was designed to improve social care and deal with the backlog of patients waiting for treatment following the COVID-19 pandemic, and was intended to begin in April 2023.
+The legislation received royal assent in October 2021, and in the 2021 Autumn Budget the rate of National Insurance (paid by most workers and employers) was increased by 1.25%, effective from April 2022, as the first step.
+However, the increase was cancelled by the Truss government, effective from November 2022, and in October 2022 the 2021 levy act was repealed.